-Guidance: When carrying out a general audit, providers should be aware that every individual's needs can be very different.
+Guidance: When carrying out a general audit providers should be aware that every individual's needs can be very different.
 For this reason, providers are advised to invite disabled applicants for their accommodation to visit the accommodation, at the earliest possible stage, to discuss any additional requirements they may have.
-General advice on undertaking an audit on provisions for the disabled can be found within the Equality Act 2010.
+General advice on undertaking an audit on provisions for the disabled can be obtained from the RNIR

-4.74.
-Ensure that all documents relating to the property, including publicity material, are available, upon request, in a format that is accessible to disabled students.
+Ensure that all documents relating to the property, 4.68. including publicity material, are available, upon request, in a format that is accessible to disabled students.
 Disabled students should be asked what their preferred format is.